Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 Scotland Spring events

-Celebrate whiskey, music, and food in northern Scotland at the Spirit of Speyside Whiskey Festival in April.
+Celebrate whiskey, music, and food in northern Scotland at the Spirit of Speyside Whiskey Festival in early May.
 The Beltane Fire Festival welcomes the arrival of summer at the end of April at Edinburgh's iconic Calton Hill.

 Make your way to the Orkney Islands in late May to experience the Orkney Folk Festival.
 This event has been going strong for over 30 years!